The Terminal: Krakozhia

 Krakozhia (Кракожия) is a fictional country, created for the film, that closely resembles a former Soviet Republic or an Eastern Bloc state.

 The exact location of Krakozhia is kept intentionally vague in the film.
-However, in one scene, a map of Krakozhia is briefly displayed on one of the airport's television screens during a news report on the ongoing conflict.
+In one scene, a map of Krakozhia is briefly displayed on one of the airport's television screens during a news report on the ongoing conflict.
 Its borders are those of present-day North Macedonia (known as the Former Yugoslav Republic of Macedonia at the time of the film's production).
-However, in another scene, Viktor shows his driver's license, which is a Belarusian license issued to a woman bearing an Uzbek name.
+In another scene, Viktor shows his driver's license, which is a Belarusian license issued to a woman bearing an Uzbek name.
+Additionally, Krakozhia's coat of arms, seen on Viktor's passport at the beginning of the film, greatly resembles Belarus' national emblem, albeit with the star at the top moved to the center, taking the place of the country's outline, and without the flowers.

 John Williams, the film's composer, also wrote a national anthem for Krakozhia.

 Hanks' character speaks mostly Bulgarian as his native Krakozhian.
-However, in one scene, in which he helps a Russian-speaking passenger with a customs-related issue, he speaks a constructed Slavic language resembling Bulgarian and Russian.
+In one scene, in which he helps a Russian-speaking passenger with a customs-related issue, he speaks a constructed Slavic language resembling Bulgarian and Russian.
 When Viktor buys a guide book of New York both in English and in his mother tongue to compare the two versions and improve his English, the book he studies is written in Russian.

 The film presents a reasonably accurate picture of the process of naturalistic second-language acquisition, according to linguist Martha Young-Scholten.

 Soundtrack

 Emily Bernstein played clarinet for the score, including several prominent solos, and her name is in the film's end credits.
-Normally individual musicians in studio orchestras perform anonymously, but Spielberg insisted on highlighting Bernstein's work; she was being treated for cancer at the time of recording, and she died less than a year later.
+At the time, individual musicians in studio orchestras typically performed anonymously, but Spielberg insisted on highlighting Bernstein's work; she was being treated for cancer at the time of recording, and she died less than a year later.